gauravmm/AbacusMachineSim/README.md

 Function calls are made as follows: `quo([1], [2]) -> [6], [8];`.
 Registers in the parenthesis are passed by value to the function, and the return values are copied to the source registers, overwriting whatever previous values were stored.

 ### Recursion
 In actual abacus machines the function abstraction does not exist, and functions are implemented by "copying" the structure of the abacus machine into each place the function is invoked.
 To ensure that this language does not (accidentally) allow for an abacus machine with infinite states to be implemented, recursive calls (including mutual recursion) are not allowed.

 ### Testing
 Tests are built into the language to encourage good testing practices.
 A `where` block at the end of a function contains tests of the form `name(1, 2, 3) is 2, 3` or `name(1, 2) is name(4, 5)`.
 The left-hand side must be a function call and the right-hand side can be a list of integers or another function call.
 The `is` operator is checks for equality: a test is only considered passed if the output of the function on the left and right (or the values on the right) are of equal length and value.

 Function tests are automatically run in *dependency order*, where function `a` is evaluated before `b` is `b` depends on `a`.
 Testing may be stopped early if any test fails.

+## Features

+### Automatic Saving of Code
+Each time code is updated, it is automatically saved by the platform.
+To restore the starting code, delete everything in the editor window, wait for at least two seconds, then refresh the window.